-The Welfare Plan will include Non-occupational Accident and Sickness Insurance in accordance with the Table.
-Weekly Indemnity benefits will be payable beginning with the first day of disability caused by non-occupational accident and beginning with the fourth day of disability caused by non-occupational sickness, except that in those cases of non-occupational sickness which result in the claimant being hospitalized as a bed patient, and in those cases where surgery is performed which necessitates loss of time from work, the said Weekly Indemnity benefits will be payable beginning with the first day of sickness.
-Benefits will be payable for a maximum of fifty-two (52) weeks during any one period of disability.
-Payment of Weekly Indemnity benefits will be made directly from the local mill.
+The Welfare Plan will include Non-Occupational Accident and Sickness Insurance in accordance with the Table.
+Weekly Indemnity benefits will be payable beginning with the first day of disability caused by non-occupational accident and beginning with the fourth day of disability caused by non-occupational sickness, except that in those cases of non-occupational sickness which result in the claimant being hospitalized as a bed patient, and in those cases where surgery is performed which necessitates loss of time from work, the said Weekly Indemnity benefits will be payable for a maximum of fifty-two (52) weeks during any one period of disability.
+Payment of Weekly Indemnity benefits will be made directly from the local mill